-The groundwater concern is volatile and semi-volatile organic compounds in the shallow and intermediate zone groundwater.
+The groundwater concern is dissolved phase zinc and cadmium in the shallow and intermediate zone groundwater.
 The approach to addressing groundwater during the CMS is to:

 - identify sources that need to be controlled to prevent cross-media transfer to groundwater (e.g., soil to groundwater), - develop and evaluate alternatives to control continuing release of COCs to groundwater from identified source areas, and - develop and evaluate alternatives to reduce levels of COCs in groundwater to the extent practicable and migration of contaminated groundwater across the shoreline/property boundary.